 The ingredient list starts with meat meal from poultry, fish, beef and or lamb.
 It’s nice to see meat as the first ingredient, especially at this price-point.

 Related: Real Meat vs Meat Meal in Dog Food.

 Following meat, we have wholegrain cereals that can be either wheat or rice.
 This is where things start to get problematic.
 While dogs are omnivorous animals and can digest grains, these should be eaten in moderation.
 Cereals in particular have been a controversial addition to dog food.
 While dogs can eat them, they also tend to cause allergies among sensitive dogs.
 As such, the AKC mentions that:

 This means that, when eaten in large quantities, wheat could jumpstart an allergic reaction.
 In general, it’s best to avoid wheat if your dog has a history of food allergies.
 In the case of Leaps and Bounds, we’re not thrilled with the high percentage of cereals in all their regular kibble recipes.

 Leaps and Bounds grain-free recipe and ingredients

 However, their grain-free line fares significantly better.
 After the same meat meal as the first ingredient, Leaps and Bounds grain-free kibble has vegetables and vegetable meals.
 These can include anything from field peas to soy bean, sweet potato and garlic.
 The third ingredient in their grain-free line is tapioca and potato starches.
-Let’s unpack what this means:
+We consulted our expert panel to unpack what this means.

 Peas and sweet potatoes are nice additions to dog food.
 Peas are high in vegetable proteins, but have a low glycemic index and provide nourishing fibre to your dog.
 Sweet potato has plenty of micronutrients, but might spike your dog’s blood sugar because of it’s a starchy root.
 Garlic is a controversial ingredient.
 According to Merck’s veterinary manual